Bhooloham

-Bhooloham is a 2015 Indian sports action film co-written and directed by N. Kalyanakrishnan and produced by Aascar Films.
-It stars Ravi Mohan (credited as Jayam Ravi) and Trisha, while Prakash Raj and Nathan Jones play pivotal roles.

-The film, which began during 2011, had been in its post-production stage for a long period and was released on 24 December 2015, after a long delay.
+Bhooloham is a 2015 Indian sports action film co-written and directed by N. Kalyanakrishnan and produced by V. Ravichandran.
+It stars Ravi Mohan (credited as Jayam Ravi) and Trisha, while Nathan Jones and Prakash Raj play supporting roles.
+The music was composed by Srikanth Deva with cinematography by S. R. Sathish Kumar and editing by N. Ganesh Kumar.
+The film, which began during 2011, had been in post-production for a long time and was released on 24 December 2015.

 Plot

-There are two rival factions of boxing in North Madras: Irumbu Manithar Rasamanickam and Nattu Marunthu Vaathiyar.
+There are two rival boxing factions in North Madras: Irumbu Manithar Rasamanickam and Nattu Marunthu Vaathiyar.
 The Irumbu Manithar boxer Mariappan's son is Arumugam, and the Nattu Marunthu boxer Munusamy's son is Bhooloham.
 Now, in the present, the Irumbu Manithar boxer is Arumugam, while the Nattu Marunthu boxer is Bhooloham.

 Bhooloham has a severe grudge against Arumugam because Mariappan had defeated Munusamy in a boxing match.
-Unable to bear this loss, Munusamy commits suicide by hanging.
+Unable to bear this loss, Munusamy committed suicide by hanging himself.
 Bhooloham wants to avenge his father's death by killing Arumugam in the match.
 This rivalry is being used by Deepak Shah, an intelligent TV CEO, to make money through his FSC (Future Sports Channel) Independent Boxing Cup.
 Deepak exploits the boxers' innocence and makes them fight to gain TRPs.
 In the inaugural Match of IBC, Bhooloham hits Arumugam to the extent that he goes into a coma.

-Bhooloham later realizes his mistake and becomes a Saamiyar (saintly person).
-He gets a job in his love interest Sindhu's college as a waiter.
-Meanwhile, Deepak, who is hell bent on fixing Bhooloham's match with Destroyer Gurudayal, hatches a conspiracy.
+Bhooloham later realises his mistake and becomes a Saamiyar (saintly person).
+He gets a job at his love interest Sindhu's college as a waiter.
+Meanwhile, Deepak, who is hell-bent on fixing Bhooloham's match with Destroyer Gurudayal, hatches a conspiracy.
 Bhooloham, who desperately needs money to fund Arumugam's operation, falls prey to Deepak's plan.
-As Bhooloham hits Dayal after the match he is disqualified.
+Because Bhooloham hits Dayal after the match, he gets disqualified.
 Unable to bear Bhooloham's loss, his coach Rathinam Master commits suicide by consuming poison.

-Meanwhile, Deepak plans to bring an American-based psychotic boxer Steven George to kill Dayal as to increase the TRPs of the channel.
+Meanwhile, Deepak plans to bring in Steven George, a psychotic American boxer, to kill Dayal to increase the TRPs of the channel.
 When Dayal tries to leave the tournament, Deepak threatens him that he will kill his family.
 Under pressure, Dayal lodges a complaint against Deepak in the Boxing Union.
 There, Bhooloham declares that he will fight against Steven, not to show his supremacy, but to expose Deepak's wrongdoings.
-He reveals that Rathinam was being pressured by Deepak for entering into the ring against Dayal, and when Bhooloham gets disqualified, Deepak deceives him.
+He reveals that Deepak was pressuring Rathinam to enter the ring against Dayal, and when Bhooloham got disqualified, Deepak deceived him.
 The Union supports Bhooloham, and they make a plan that Steven will declare that he will fight against Bhooloham.
-The plan succeeds, and Deepak, though reluctant, has to go to the Union Office for signing Bhooloham for the fight.
+The plan succeeds, and Deepak, though reluctant, has to go to the Union Office to sign Bhooloham for the fight.